gerritjvv/blog/_posts/2019-02-23-methods-of-problem-solving-power-set.md

 **Note on performance**

 The solution devised here, work well for small numbers of `n < 7`.
-This is because its based of generating all possible combinations and thus has a complexity of `O(n^n)`.
+This is because its based of generating all possible combinations and thus has a complexity of `O(n^k)`.

-I do strongly believe that is is more important to first understand the problem at hand, and have analysed it from multiple angles, before trying to design the most optimum solutions.
+I do strongly believe that is is more important to first understand the problem at hand, and have analysed it from multiple angles, before trying to design the most optimum solution.
 People might agree or not agree, but the focus of this article is "methods of thinking".
 We will at a later stage go over complexity analysis.